-Although the 1996 Notes are collateralized by the stock of Dish, Ltd., the stock of a direct subsidiary of EchoStar, various assets expected to form an integral part of the EchoStar DBS System (and not otherwise encumbered by the 1994 Indenture), and guarantees of EchoStar and certain of its other subsidiaries, ESB's ability to fund interest and principal payments on the 1996 Notes will depend on successful operation of the DISH Network-SM- and ESB having access to available cash flows generated by the DISH Network-SM-.
-If cash available to ESB is not sufficient to service the 1996 Notes, EchoStar would be required to obtain cash from other sources such as asset sales, issuance of equity securities, or new borrowings.
+The 1994 Indenture and 1996 Notes Indenture impose various restrictions on the transfer of funds among EchoStar and its subsidiaries.
+Although the 1996 Notes are collateralized by the stock of Dish, Ltd., various assets expected to form an integral part of the EchoStar DBS System (and not otherwise encumbered by the 1994 Notes Indenture), and guarantees of EchoStar and certain of its other subsidiaries, ESBC's ability to fund interest and principal payments on the 1996 Notes will depend on successful operation and the acquisition of an adequate number of subscribers to the DISH Network-SM-and ESBC having access to available cash flows generated by the DISH Network-SM-, which in turn will depend on EchoStar's success in attracting subscribers to the DISH Network-SM-.
+If cash available to ESBC is not sufficient to service the 1996 Notes, EchoStar would be required to obtain cash from other sources such as issuance of equity securities, new borrowings or asset sales.
 There can be no assurance that those alternative sources would be available, or available on favorable terms, or sufficient to meet debt service requirements on the 1996 Notes.